 M. torreyi is endemic to Inyo and Mono Counties of California.
 There are records from the Owens Valley and S White Mts of Inyo County, and Mono County.
 This is a perennial herb from a belowground caudex, to 10-20 cm, stems erect to decumbent, hairy.
 Leaves broad ovate, 2-4cm, green, deeply pinnate-lobed with 0-7 lobes, margin rolled under.
 Inflorescence cluster of few flowers with 2-lobed bracts, flowers bright yellow to orange-yellow, 5 petals many protruding stamens.
-Fruit an urn-shaped capsule with persistent sepals on end with many fusiform spiral 3-ribbed seed.
+Fruit is an urn-shaped capsule with persistent sepals on end with many fusiform spiral 3-ribbed seed, dispersed by wind and seed predators.

-This species has been documented in the Owens Valley since 1941 through the present.
+This species has been documented in Owens Valley since 1941 through the present.
 Inyo County Water Department has documented this species at 9 vegetation parcels from the Owens Valley Vegetation Conditions (OVVC) surveys since 1994.
 It has also been documented from two other locations not included in the Owens Valley Vegetation Conditions (OVVC) surveys.
 The habitat is desert sink often in bottoms of small playas.
-In 2022 M. torreyi was documented at two locations during the OVVC surveys, and seen but not documented at 3 other locations not included in OVVC surveys.
+In 2023 M. torreyi was documented at 2 locations during the OVVC surveys and seen but not documented at 3 other locations while conducting BWMA avian surveys.
 For all locations the populations appear to be stable.